 The most significant actions or services listed in this goal center on the increase of professional learning opportunities for staff and teachers which included the addition of two professional development days that were added to the 2021-22 school calendar.
 The specific topics included: MTSS Tier 1 Interventions, Designated and Integrated ELD, SST referrals, Trauma-Informed Practices, Writing Collaborations and Science and Math Interventions.
 The LEA has focused on professional learning and community engagement as a vehicle to promote student achievement and to address the district's Differentiated Assistance and Significant Disproportionality.
 The district also has the specific focus of addressing the academic, social, emotional learning of all students with a dedicated aim to meet the needs of its English Learners, Students with Disabilities, and low Socioeconomic Status students.
 As an example, to illustrate the success in these areas, the LEA was able to capture the impact on professional learning for members of the district team.
-During the majority of the professional learning sessions with providers and members of the Ed Services Team were held in order to determine the level of effectiveness.
+During the majority of the professional learning sessions that took place during the 2021-22 school year, exit surveys and debrief sessions were given to the participants and detailed conversations with providers and members of the Ed Services Team were held in order to determine the level of effectiveness.
 An analysis of those surveys and summary of those discussions indicate that the majority of the teaching staff felt they needed that a greater understanding of the cultural and specific learning conditions of English Learners and students with low academic performance.
 A second finding determined that teacher collaboration was in high demand.
 In other words, educators felt that, in order to maximize their time during professional learning sessions, they requested time during the sessions in which they could further collaborate with their colleagues on the topic presented.
 Lastly, teachers requested that demonstrations of the lesson materials, engagement strategies, and differentiated tiered instructional supports should be done within a classroom setting in order to show real time applications for student learning.
 Feedback from professional learning surveys indicate that teachers within the district were actively engaged in professional learning and wanted to learn more about selected topics.
 Therefore, the LEA was successful meeting its stated outcomes under this broad goal.